Noktec/UDPacketGenerator/Readme.md

 How to
 -----

-- [x] Do not forget to change the IP address on line  28 and 31 :
+- Do not forget to change the IP address on line  28 and 31 :

 ```
 udp("xxx.xxx.xxx.xxx"); //replace with IP
 ```

-- [x] To use, simply follow these steps :
+-  To compile :

 ```
 $ gcc UDPacketGenerator.c -o udpPacketGenerator

 ```
+- To run :

 ```
 $ ./udpPacketGenerator